christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 make it fit with their new religion.
-Josephus was an alias for Hegesippus [^19] (the name Hegesippus is most likely a Latin to Greek corruption of 'Iosippus', the Latinized spelling of Josephus) who was another student of rabbi Akiva and the book 'The Antiquities of the Jews' was backdated to make christianity look legitimate.
+Josephus was an alias for Hegesippus [^19] (the name Hegesippus is most likely a Latin to Greek corruption of 'Iosippus', the Latinized spelling of Josephus) who was another person associated with the 'Alexandrian School' in Egypt and who was possibly a student of rabbi Akiva.
+The book 'The Antiquities of the
+Jews' was backdated to make christianity look legitimate.
 It was historical fiction.
 I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted